PHPAuth/PHPAuth/README.md

 * `table_requests` : name of the table with all requests (default is 'phpauth_requests')
 * `table_sessions` : name of the table with all sessions (default is 'phpauth_sessions')
 * `table_users` : name of the table with all users (default is 'phpauth_users')
+* `table_params` : name of the table where the description of the json parameters are configured, to be stored in `phpauth_users.params`, if you want to replicate old behavior leave empty, default is `phpauth_params`
 * `table_emails_banned` : name of the table with all banned email domains (default is 'phpauth_emails_banned')
 * `recaptcha_enabled`: 1 for Google reCaptcha enabled, 0 - disabled (default)
 * `recaptcha_site_key`: string, contains public reCaptcha key (for javascripts)